AlexiaChen/awesome-stars/README.md

 - [babysor/MockingBird](https://github.com/babysor/MockingBird) – 🚀AI拟声: 5秒内克隆您的声音并生成任意语音内容 Clone a voice in 5 seconds to generate arbitrary speech in real-time
 - [ansible/ansible](https://github.com/ansible/ansible) – Ansible is a radically simple IT automation platform that makes your applications and systems easier to deploy and maintain.
 Automate everything from code deployment to network configuration to cloud management, in a language that approaches plain English, using SSH, with no agents to install on remote systems. https://docs.ansible.com.
 - [andabi/deep-voice-conversion](https://github.com/andabi/deep-voice-conversion) – Deep neural networks for voice conversion (voice style transfer) in Tensorflow
 - [ray-project/ray](https://github.com/ray-project/ray) – Ray is a unified framework for scaling AI and Python applications.
-Ray consists of a core distributed runtime and a toolkit of libraries (Ray AIR) for accelerating ML workloads.
+Ray consists of a core distributed runtime and a set of AI Libraries for accelerating ML workloads.
 - [crypto101/book](https://github.com/crypto101/book) – Crypto 101, the introductory book on cryptography.
 - [serengil/deepface](https://github.com/serengil/deepface) – A Lightweight Face Recognition and Facial Attribute Analysis (Age, Gender, Emotion and Race) Library for Python
 - [plctlab/v8-internals](https://github.com/plctlab/v8-internals) – 面向编译器开发人员的V8内部实现文档